In wartime battle over imagery, so far it hasn't been close

 NEW YORK (AP) — For people outside Ukraine, the conflict with Russia is experienced almost solely through the media.
 In that theater, it hasn’t been close.

-Virtually all of the war’s indelible images — the defiant guards on Snake Island, a woman’s chilling offer of sunflower seeds to a Russian soldier, Ukrainian President Volodymyr Zelenskyy saying he wants ammunition instead of a ride — have served to rally the world to his country’s side.
+Virtually all of the war’s indelible images — a woman’s chilling offer of sunflower seeds to a Russian soldier, city residents turning old bottles into Molotov cocktails, Ukrainian President Volodymyr Zelenskyy saying he wants ammunition instead of a ride — have served to rally the world to his country’s side.

 Ukraine may ultimately be overcome by sheer military might, but the power of war’s imagery will likely never be underestimated in the future.